Country of Origin

 Fram in the frame.
 For the proper framing job of today's Fram picture, this lengthy Midi 150 review has the full genesis story and tech profile.
 At its end, designer Jarek Wasczczyszyn had announced a forthcoming desktop model.
 It was already christened Midi 120.
 It promised "a footprint of a CD jewel case with 10cm drivers".
 That 12 x 12 x 33.3cm size with 5kg weight is quite petite; seriously so once you'd gotten around to considering its 45Hz-22kHz bandwidth and power.

 But such shrinkage still meant one active mid/woofer and two equivalent passives plus a soft dome tweeter all sourced from SB Acoustics.
 It meant the same extruded aluminium enclosure without any panel fasteners.
 It meant the same fully active drive and Jarek's proprietary sound processor loaded with compensation algorithms specific to this very model.
 Its code including volume control work as DSP so require first converting the analog inputs.
 Unconventionally, the actual crossover is a simple 1st-order analog filter.
 That's because the custom code considers the entirety of the design.
-It accounts for its enclosure volume, enclosure dimensions, material behavior, internal standing waves, driver response, driver matching, passive filter and undisclosed parameters including user-selectable EQ to apply global error-forward optimization.
+It accounts for its enclosure volume, enclosure dimensions, material behavior, internal standing waves, driver response, driver matching, passive filter and undisclosed parameters including user-selectable EQ to apply global error-forward correction.

 That optional metal pencil remote is truly ace.
 The engraved symbols of its wooden cradle remind you which switch does what.

-In the nearfield of my work desk, the silver Midi 150 with gold accents had cut a lovely profile.
+In the nearfield of my work desk, silver Midi 150 with gold accents had cut a lovely profile.
 Sonically, it'd killed it over a few times.
 Being perfectly able of filling even our large room and video system with stout sound sans subwoofer, the close proximity of the desktop hadn't needed anywhere near the same output potential.

 Would you like to download the current image?